spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 ---------------------------------------

-With Jack-interface (native for Linux, also there are ports for OSX and PC) we can stream the output of one ptrogram to the input of another one.
+With Jack-interface (native for Linux, also there are ports for OSX and PC) we can stream the output of one program to the input of another one.
 With Jack we can use our Csound instruments in DAW-software (like Ardour, Cubase, Abletone or BitWig).